nimcastano/c0323-code-solutions/react-components/react-components-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a React component?
-  A react component is a function that is written in JSX and returns HTML elements.
+  A react component is a function that returns JSX elements.
 - How do you define a component in React?
   You define a function just like how you would in vanilla JS.
-The return statement should be wrapped in parentheses.
-It should also be wrapped all in one closure.
-For example, one <div> tag.
 The component name also has to be in PascalCase.
+It takes one parameter.
+Has to be at the top level of the file.
 - How is a component "rendered" (made visible on the browser page)?
   You use the ReactDOM.render() with two arguments, the component name and the element on the DOM you want it to be appended to.
+This function calls appendChild().

 ## Notes